|

 Rationale: A very

 important skill, but one that is difficult to teach, is the skill of determining relative significance.
 While it is difficult to teach, you will find that few activities engage the class as much as this one.
-Students love to
+Students love to argue and discuss and this activity

 |